-Once we have completed the build of our quarter scale WaveSub we will open a new round of fundraising to develop a full-scale multi-megawatt device required for the deployment of wave farms from 2020.
+Once we have completed the initial testing of our quarter scale WaveSub, we will open a new round of fundraising to develop a full-scale multi-megawatt device required for the deployment of wave farms from 2020.

 Watch the video of our device launch.

 The WaveSub: addressing the challenges of energy generation at sea

 The marine environment is extremely harsh, forces on any device must be limited

 WaveSub alters its depth to optimise power and ducks under powerful storms